xrip/pico-xt/README.md

+# This project evolved in the form of [Pico-286](https://github.com/xrip/pico-286), this repository is preserved for the sake of history and now archied.

-# Raspberry Pi Pico PC XT (8086/8088) Emulator for MURMULATOR devboard
+### Raspberry Pi Pico PC XT (8086/8088) Emulator for MURMULATOR devboard

-# To achieve best performance you SHOULD have PSRAM chip installed
+### To achieve best performance you SHOULD have PSRAM chip installed

 ![build master](https://github.com/xrip/pico-xt/actions/workflows/release-on-tag.yml/badge.svg?branch=master)